Pyotr Bogdanov: Later life and death

+Arrest and execution

+In 1937, he was accused of keeping a store of arms removed from work and expelled from the party.
 On November 22, 1937, Bogdanov was arrested and was interrogated.
+According to the recollections of his cellmate Boris Lesnyak, Bogdanov ("a thin, well-groomed, still quite cheerful man in a well-tailored suit made of expensive tights (there was still a crease in the trousers)") "was withdrawn, detached, and reserved" in the cell and broke down during interrogation.

 On March 15, 1938, he was sentenced to death by the Military Collegium of the Supreme Court of the USSR.
 The sentence was carried out on May 12, 1939.
 He was buried at the Kommunarka shooting ground.

 In March 1956 he was rehabilitated.
 A monument to Pyotr Bogdanov was erected at the Novodevichy cemetery on the grave of his wife Alexandra Klementyevna.